Met expected to issue first tranche of partygate fines ‘imminently’

 The force is investigating 12 events, including as many as six which Prime Minister Boris Johnson is said to have attended.

-Last week it emerged that detectives investigating alleged lockdown-busting parties held in Downing Street and the Cabinet Office had begun interviewing key witnesses.
+Last week it emerged that detectives were investigating alleged parties had begun interviewing key witnesses.

-The Met said at that time more than 100 questionnaires had so far been sent out to people at the reported gatherings.
+The Metropolitan Police said more than 100 questionnaires had been sent out to people at the reported gatherings.

+They include a “bring your own booze” event, details of which were emailed to staff at Number 10 by the Prime Minister’s principal private secretary Martin Reynolds in May 2020, and a surprise get-together for Mr Johnson’s birthday in June 2020.

+Mr Johnson previously admitted he was at the “bring your own booze” event for 25 minutes – claiming he believed it was a work event – while Downing Street said staff “gathered briefly” in the Cabinet Room to mark the Prime Minister’s 56th birthday.

 There was no official update from Downing Street or the Cabinet Office on Monday evening.